ertanselin/WeatherApp/README.md

 ## Getting Started

 WeatherApp is a responsive weather application.
-It shows both the current weather and forecasts for the up coming days in any location.
+It shows both the current weather and forecasts for the upcoming days in any location.

 Some view from different device.